grafana/mimir/docs/sources/mimir/manage/run-production-environment/scaling-out.md

 #### Scaling down ingesters

-Complete the following steps to scale down ingesters deployed in a single zone.
+Complete the following steps to scale down ingesters in any zone.

 1. Set each ingester to read-only mode: